K-Scorpio/scorpiosec/content/en/posts/HTB-IClean.md

 After looking around we found two functionalities that we may be able to exploit.

-* `http://capiclean.htb/quote` (using the `GET A QUOTE` button) leads us to a form where we can input an email address.
+* `http://capiclean.htb/quote` (using the `GET A QUOTE` button) leads us to a form where we can select which services we desire and also input an email address.

 ![capiclean quote](/images/HTB-IClean/capiclean-quote.png)